 PRK treatments may be an alternative to LASIK if you have a thin cornea or suffer from dry eye syndrome.

-If you have cataracts, Dr. Cooper or Dr. Tran may recommend laser surgery to implant new, clear lenses that eliminate cataract complications.
+If you have cataracts, Dr. Cooper or Dr. Chung may recommend laser surgery to implant new, clear lenses that eliminate cataract complications.
 This treatment may also involve the implantation of an intraocular lens to improve your vision, which reduces your dependence on glasses and contact lenses if you have near or farsightedness.

 While laser surgery can improve your vision and provide long-lasting results, there’s a chance you may need maintenance treatments in the future to keep your vision clear.
 Just like your contact lenses and glasses need adjustments over time, you may also require additional laser surgeries as you age.